someonewithpc/russelt-compiler/README.md

           }
         }

-- Let attributions of Integers (of size 8, 16, 32, 64, 128) and Booleans
+- Let attributions of Integers (of size 8, 16, 32, 64, 128) and Booleans as well
+    as variables

         fn main () {
           let x = -1337;
           let y: u64 = 42;
           let z = true;
+          let a = z;

           let xyz = if x == 42 {
                         1337;